telerik/blazor-docs/components/gantt/gantt-tree/columns/menu.md

 * `None`—disables the filtering from the Column Menu.
 This is the recommended option if you use the [`FilterRow` mode]({%slug gantt-filter-row%}).
 * `FilterMenu`—enables filtering from a filter menu.

-### Groupable

-To allow grouping the Gantt from the Column Menu, set the `Groupable` parameter of the `GanttColumnMenuSettings` tag to `true`.
-This feature will group the component by the column you have opened the Column Menu from.

 ### Frozen Columns

 To disable the locking and unlocking of a column from the Column Menu, set the `Lockable` parameter of the `GanttColumnMenuSettings` tag to `false`.